Former Emma Willard student pays for controversial billboards to help spread awareness

 March 25, 2018 01:58 PM

 "We don't want anyone else to feel this way, we don't want this to happen to anyone else.
-I'm putting that billboard in a space where you have to see it." said Kat Sullivan, a child sex abuse survivor.
+I'm putting that billboard in a space where you have to see it," said Sullivan, a child sex abuse survivor.

-One of the three controversial billboards she commissioned is here in Albany, NY the other two billboards, one in MA where her abuser lived and worked after the rape, and the third in CT where he currently lives.
+One of the three controversial billboards she commissioned is in Albany.
+The other two billboards are in Massachusetts, where her abuser lived and worked after the rape, and Connecticut, where he currently lives.

 Updated: March 25, 2018 01:58 PM